duffee/Mojolicious_session_example/CONTRIBUTING.md

 plan to include the changes suggested to keep the tutorial sensible while the work goes on.
 PRs that save me work will be readily accepted.

+Oh, and please be patient with me.
+I'll see your request within the week, but might not find time to look at it for another five and I'm rubbish about commenting in a timely manner.
+If you change your mind, leave a comment or else I'll still go through the closed PR.
+Good intentions and all.

 ## Suggestions

 What is the next step making in the natural progession of the learning curve?